 May 21, 2018.
-A solo trip, following an easy scrambling route up a peak in the Castle Wilderness.
+An easy scrambling route up a popular peak in the Castle Wilderness.

 I have been wanting to climb Prairie Bluff (also known as Corner Mountain) for a long time.
 It’s a low peak in the front ranges of the Castle Wilderness area near Pincher Creek, Alberta.
 There are several ways up to the peak, including what seems to be a service road which follows a long, circular path up some outliers until it reaches very near the summit.
 I’ve also found some trail reports and GPS tracks describing a route that goes up the western aspect of the southern spur.
 I decided to follow the south ridge scrambling route described in Andrew Nugara’s More Scrambles in the Canadian Rockies 3rd ed.
 It promised an outing that would be a an easy scramble rather than a steep hike.